sighupio/fury-kubernetes-monitoring/katalog/gke-sm/README.md

-# GCP ServiceMonitor
+# GKE ServiceMonitor

-This package provides monitoring for Kubernetes component `kubelet` on GKE.
+This package provides monitoring for Kubernetes component `kubelet` and `api-server` on GKE.

 ### Image repository and tag